-Kenneth A. Shields, age 68, Chairman, Chief Executive Officer, President and Director.
-Mr. Shields currently serves as a director of the Forest Products Association of Canada and the British Columbia Lumber Trade Council.
+Kenneth A. Shields, age 69, Chairman, Chief Executive Officer, President and Director.
+Mr. Shields currently serves as a director of the Forest Products Association of Canada, the British Columbia Lumber Trade Council, the Council of Forest Industries and Bioindustrial Innovation Canada.
 Mr. Shields previously served as Chair of the Canadian BioEnergy Association and director of the Investment Dealers' Association of Canada, Raymond James Financial Inc., Mercer International Inc., TimberWest Forest Corp. and Slocan Forest Products Ltd. Mr. Shields resigned as Chief Executive Officer of Raymond James Ltd. in 2006 to devote his efforts to launching Conifex Timber Inc.

-David Roberts, age 75, Director.
+David E. Roberts, age 76, Director.
 Mr. Roberts retired in 2004 from Raymond James Ltd. where he headed its institutional equity business based in Toronto, Ontario.
 Mr. Roberts has been instrumental in raising financing for our Company to date.

-George Malpass, age 77, Director.
+George Malpass, age 78, Director.
 Mr. Malpass is a former President, Chief Executive Officer and the founder of Primex Forest Products Ltd., a coastal British Columbia lumber company, which maintained consistent profitability over 17 consecutive years.
 Mr. Malpass has served as a director of Mercer International Inc., International Forest Products Ltd. and Riverside Forest Products Ltd. and is a former chairman of the Council of Forest Industries of British Columbia.

-Jim Jia, age 49, Director.
+Jim Jia, age 50, Director.
 Mr. Jia is the general manager of Tangshan Caofeidian Wood Industry Co.
-Ltd., a major forest productions port terminal and processing hub in Northern China.
+Ltd., a major forest products port terminal and processing hub in Northern China.
 Mr. Jia has over 20 years of lumber and woodworking machinery marketing experience in China and Japan.

-Michael Costello, age 66, Director.
+Michael Costello, age 67, Director.
 Mr. Costello has held a number of executive and board positions during his career.
 Mr. Costello has served as President and Chief Executive Officer of BC Transmission Corporation, President and Chief Executive Officer of BC Hydro and Deputy Minister of Finance and Secretary to the Treasury Board for the Government of British Columbia and the Government of Saskatchewan.
-Mr. Costello previously served as Chair of the Canadian Electricity Association, Chair of the Energy Council of Canada and director of the Vancouver Island Health Authority, the Ontario Power Authority and InTransit BC.
+Mr. Costello previously served as Chair of the Canadian Electricity Association, Chair of the Energy Council of Canada and as a director on each of the Vancouver Island Health Authority, the Ontario Power Authority and InTransit BC.

 Pat Bell, age 60, Director.
 Mr. Bell served as Executive Vice President of the Company in 2014 and currently serves as a director of Gold Reach Resources Ltd. and Pinnacle Renewable Energy Inc. During his political career, Mr. Bell served three terms in the B.C.
-Legislature and held a number of high profile positions with the provincial government, including Minister of Jobs, Tourism and Skills Training, Minister of Forests and Range and Minister of Agriculture.
+Legislature and held a number of high profile positions with the Provincial government, including Minister of Jobs, Tourism and Skills Training, Minister of Forests and Range and Minister of Agriculture.
 Mr. Bell's entrepreneurial career involved interests in a variety of businesses, including a logging company and a trucking company.
 Earlier in his career, Mr. Bell worked in the hospitality industry at a corporate level, and he remains involved with the organization as a franchisee.

-Tom Reed, age 68, Director.
-Mr. Reed was Vice President of Resources in Plum Creek Timber Inc.'s Atlantic South region and oversaw sustainable forest management in Alabama, Florida, Georgia, South Carolina, Virginia, and North Carolina.
+Tom Reed, age 69, Director.
+Mr. Reed was Vice President of Southern Resources in Plum Creek Timber Inc.'s Atlantic South region and oversaw sustainable forest management in Alabama, Florida, Georgia, South Carolina, Virginia, and North Carolina.
 Prior to joining Plum Creek Timber in 2001, Mr. Reed served as Vice President of Forest Resources at Champion International Corporation.
-Mr. Reed currently serves as Chairman of Forest Resources Association Inc. and on the boards of the Florida Forestry Association and Georgia Forestry Association, as well as on the Georgia - Alabama Land Trust board.
+Mr. Reed served as Chairman of the Forest Resources Association Inc. from 2014 to 2016 and remains on its board, and is also on the boards of the Florida Forestry Association and the Georgia Forestry Association.